TamirZe/SCR-antibiotics/README.md

 ----------------------------------
 `generate_datasets_for_sim` generates the simulated datasets.

-Its role is to:
+Its role is to
-define the simulation scenarios, and to generate synthetic dataset under a chosen data-generating mechanism (one parameter combination per each run),
+define the simulation scenarios, and to generate synthetic dataset under a chosen data-generating mechanism (one parameter combination per each run).

 `clstr_main_FICE_est_sim_boot_time` executes the main estimation workflow (for the bounds and the frailty models), including **point estimation and bootstrap procedure**.